MurrayPHN/phn-exchange-docs/docs/practices/engagement.md

 # The relationship between PHNs and general practice
 It is recommended that PHNs Ensure Practices.
--clearly understand the scope of the data shared with the PHN; -practices clearly understand their obligations to ensure the information contained in their practice data is current and accurate;
+- clearly understand the scope of the data shared with the PHN;
+- practices clearly understand their obligations to ensure the information contained in their practice data is current and accurate;

 # PHN use of the data